anishapant21/ECG-CNN-React/README.md

 2. SavedModel contains the CNN model.

+3. TestData contains the heart signals of a normal person without any underlying heart disease obtained using holter.

-3. backend contains the code for getting raw data, use of database, processing and using the saved CNN model to predict the outcomes.
+4. backend contains the code for getting raw data, use of database, processing and using the saved CNN model to predict the outcomes.

-4. src and public folder conatins the code used for the frontend in reactjs.
+5. src and public folder conatins the code used for the frontend in reactjs.

 ## Installation

 1. Create a virtual enviroment inside the backend directory.

-2. Install the requirements.txt inside the virtual environment using: pip install -r requirements.txt
+2. Install the requirements.txt inside the virtual environment using: <br />
+ `$ pip install -r requirements.txt`

-3. Run
+3. Run <br />
-python run.py
+`$ python run.py` <br />
-python getData.py
+`$ python getData.py`

-4. In the main directory run
+4. In the main directory run <br />
-npm start
+`$ npm start`